Aiswarya-prasad/aiswarya-prasad.github.io/_posts/2024-10-06-recipe-brinjal-fry.md

   - This is a powdered spice mix that is commonly used in South Indian cooking.
 It is a mix of various spices and lentils and is most commonly made by each household with their own minor variations.
   - Adjust the quantity based on mix you have.
 If unsure, go for 1 teaspoon and mix into the onions taste after a few minutes and add more if it is not too spicy.
   - You can find many brands selling this in Indian stores or make it at home.
 If you can't find it, you can substitute it with a mix of coriander powder (1 teaspoon), cumin powder (1 teaspoon), and red chili (0.5 teaspoon) powder for this dish.
+  - This is nice to add to your pantry if you are interested in trying South Indian cooking as it can be used in many dishes.
 - **Coriander powder**
   - This is a common spice used in Indian cooking.
 It is made from dried coriander seeds and has a warm, citrusy flavour.
-For peoplw who are genetically predisposed to dislike coriander, I have been quite different from fresh coriander leaves so it does not taste like soap!
+For people who are genetically predisposed to dislike coriander, I have been quite different from fresh coriander leaves so it does not taste like soap!
+  - This is nice to add to your pantry if you are interested in trying Indian cooking as it is used in many dishes.
 - **Curry leaves**
+  - This is a common component in South Indian cooking but in the interest of simplicity can be skipped for most dishes.
-  - These are a common herb used in South Indian cooking.
-They freeze very well so if you can find them fresh, you can freeze them and use them as needed.
-They add a nice flavour to the dish.
-If you can't find them, you can skip them.
+  - They freeze very well so if you can find them fresh, you can wash, separate from the stem and freeze to use as needed.
+Throw them right in the oil from the freezer!
 - **Other additions**
   - A variation that is well-liked at home is adding peanuts to the dish.
 We add raw unroasted, unsalted peanuts to the dish when at the very beginning and fry them in the oil until they are roasted.
 They add a nice crunch to the dish.
 If you are interested in trying this, add about a tablespoon of peanuts (with or without skin - not the shell on) to the oil before adding the mustard seeds.